mohamedtarekomar/Data-Cleaning-Project2/README.md

-# Data-Manipulation-and-Cleaning-Project2
+# Data Preprocessing including Manipulating and Cleaning - Project2
-This project is my second data cleaning real project using python.
+This project is my second data preprocessing real project using python.